 |Paint Type||Cost per Gallon (Materials Only)|

 You will spend between $10 and $80 per gallon based on the type of finish you choose for your bathroom paint.
 The finish you choose will be based on the durability of the paint and its appearance.
 Flat paint appears exactly how it sounds, offering a flat finish with no sheen.
 It is sometimes also called a “matte” finish.
 Eggshell and satin finishes add a bit more sheen for those who do not want something completely flat.
 Satin is shinier, while eggshell has a bit of texture.
 For bathrooms, semi-gloss and high-gloss finishes offer premium moisture reduction.
 They also have the highest sheen, which some homeowners may not like.
 It is important to weigh the options carefully.
 If you only have a half-bath or powder room with less moisture, a satin or eggshell finish might suffice, but they are less effective at repelling moisture.
 The table below shows the average cost per gallon of bathroom paint based on finish type.

 |Finish Type||Cost per Gallon (Materials Only)|

 |Satin||$12 - $60|

 |Semi-Gloss||$12 - $70|

 |High-Gloss||$17 - $80|

-Several brand name paints can be used when painting your bathroom.
+You can expect to spend between $20 and $75 per gallon on bathroom paint, depending on your chosen brand.
+Several brand-name paints can be used when painting your bathroom.
 Your contractor may recommend a preferred brand.
 Keep in mind that although paint companies do offer a warranty, talk to your contractor about any guarantees offered by their companies as well.
 A warranty covers proven defects in the actual paint itself.
 Not all brands specify a product that can be used specifically in the bathroom, but some brands include additives that make them moisture resistant.
-The following are a few brands that your contractor may use for your bathroom paint job and the average cost per gallon of paint.

 |Brand||Cost per Gallon (Materials Only)|